historical scholarship centers on the history of U.S. foreign policy in the Middle East (principal works include The March

 including deep and sustained learning and the creation of natural critical learning environments.

-His book What the Best College Teachers Do.
-(Harvard University Press, 2004) won the 2004 Virginia
+now classic book What the Best College Teachers Do.
+(Harvard University Press, 2004) won the 2004 Virginia and Warren Stone

-and Warren Stone Prize for an outstanding book on education and society, and has been one of the top selling books on higher
+Prize for an outstanding book on education and society, and has been one of the top selling books on higher education.
+It

 has been translated into twelve languages and was the subject of an award-winning television documentary series in 2007.

 The sequel, What the Best College Students Do, also from Harvard University Press, won the Virginia and Warren Stone